-The laboratory is involved in the evaluation of the prognostic and predictive effect of molecular alterations (gene mutations, amplifications, translocations, DNA methylation), investigated in different genes of lung cancer patients; furthermore, it is working in the generation of cellular models expressing the main molecular alterations found in the clinic, in order to identify new drugs with selective action.
+The Laboratory is involved in the evaluation of the prognostic and predictive effect of molecular alterations (gene mutations, amplifications, translocations, DNA methylation), investigated in different genes of lung cancer patients; furthermore, it is working in the generation of cellular models expressing the main molecular alterations found in the clinic, in order to identify new drugs with selective action.

 Development of drugs able to improve immunotherapy response

 The discovery and the use of drugs able to activate the immune response shake up the chemotherapy of lung cancer.
 In a good percentage of cases, indeed, a high response, which translates in a strong increase in survival, is observed.
 Unfortunately, treatments response is not always the same in all patients.
 For this reason, through the screening of drug libraries, we are trying to identify molecules able to increase the immune-response in those patients that are unresponsive.
 The lab is also involved in the evaluation of the role of diet and drugs interfering with metabolism as potential booster of immunotherapy in NSCLC.

 New combination studies by screening of siRNA, drugs and CRISP-R libraries